Xuhpclab/DrCCTProf/README.md

 ## Support Platforms

-The following platforms have passed our tests.
+The following platforms passed our tests.

 ### Linux